gallolabs/NAS/Readme.md

 ```

 No Linux ACL are set.
 Ensure your storages root directories have the good uid/guid/ACL and your configuration is logic.

+## Next steps

+- Integrate Gallolabs app to accepts various formats
+- Also by this integration emits metrics, particulary about auth
+-